aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

     -   id: mypy
 ```

 The we add `mypy` to the `requirements-dev.txt` file.
-We do not specify any settings for Mypy in the  `pyproject.toml`.
+We do not specify any specific setting for Mypy in the  `pyproject.toml`.
 Let's run the pre-commit hooks:

 ```bash
 $ pre-commit run --all-files